liip/drifter/docs/roles/python.md

 * **python_version**: Either version 2 or 3, defaults to "2"

-# Django
+# Virtualenv

 Create a python virtual environment and install application requirements via pip.
-Also configure database access via environment variable and then run migrations (compatible with all Django version since 1.6).

 The virtual environment is automatically activated upon box login.

+* **pip_requirement** : filename of the requirements file, defaults to "requirements/dev.txt"
+* **env_root** : directory where the virtual environment must be created, defaults to "~/ENV"

+# Django

+Uses the `virtualenv` role to create and install a virtual environment for Django.

+Configure database access via environment variable and then run migrations (compatible with all Django version since 1.6).

 You need to include either to `mysql` or `postgresql` roles before this one.

-This role depends on the Python and NGinx roles.
+This role depends on the Virtualenv and NGinx roles.
 The NGinx role is configured to use the "django-site.js" site template on the port "8000".

 ## Parameters

-* **requirement** : filename of the requirements file, the file must be located in the project "requirements" directory, default "base"
 * **django_root** : root directory of the Django project, default to the "root_directory" variable defined in parameters.yml
-* **env_root** : directory where the virtual environment must be created, default to "~/ENV"
 * **django_version** : django version, the django version actually installed is decided via the requirements, this is only to determine how to perform migrations, default to "1.8"

 # Flask

-To be completed.
+Uses the `virtualenv` role to create and install a virtual environment for Flask.